Caprivi Strip, Namibia - Things to Do in Caprivi Strip

 Top Things to Do in Caprivi Strip

-Explore this unique national park that encompasses much of the western Caprivi Strip, offering exceptional wildlife viewing along the Okavango and Kwando rivers.
-The park is famous for large elephant herds, particularly during the dry season when hundreds gather along the riverbanks, plus excellent birdwatching with over 400 species recorded.
+Explore this unique national park that encompasses much of the western Caprivi Strip, offering excellent game viewing along the Okavango and Kwando rivers.
+The park is known for its large elephant herds, diverse antelope species, and exceptional birdlife in a pristine wetland environment.
+Unlike traditional parks, Bwabwata allows local communities to live within its boundaries, creating authentic cultural interaction opportunities.

 Getting There